What will the course Cover?

 Stretching paper and learning about the variety of paper.
 Colour mixing and theory, Exploring the techniques of watercolour e.g. washes, bleeding, drying times, wet on wet, pigment granulation, wax resist and taking out pigment.
 Incorporating structure with pencil and ink, drawing, observational skills, perspective and composition.
-Art history.
+Art history will give context.

 This course is open to all who are interested in learning how to paint with watercolours.
 Both experienced students and beginners are welcome.